kpn678/fun-flashcards/README.md

 - *util.js* - code to make the game run properly in the console
 - *index.js* - where we start the game

-All Class properties and methods files along with their corresponding test files are listed below:
+All Class files including relevant properties and methods along with their corresponding test files are listed below:
 - *Card.js* & *Card-test.js*
 - *Turn.js* & *Turn-test.js*
 - *Deck.js* & *Deck-test.js*